-Probably you heard a term “Glue” in mixing.
+Probably you heard the term “Glue” in mixing.
 Mixing engineers use compressors via bus.
 This is generally called Glue.
-But there is another way of glue Compressor in your mix.
+But there is another way of glue a Compressor in your mix.

 So how to use Glue Compressor FX chain method?

 You have to insert 2 compressors in series.
-As well as, use level metering plugin after the compressor to measure the peak and RMS level throughout the process.
-NOw setup the controls as shown below.
+As well as, use the level metering plugin after the compressor to measure the peak and RMS level throughout the process.
+Now set up the controls as shown below.

 - Compressor 1, Gain 0.00 dB

 - Turn off Auto Release, Auto Gain, and Adaptive Release